Making Content Accessible

 It’s essential that the focus indicator have good contrast against the underlying web page, so the user can clearly see what they’ve tabbed over to.
 This might require some care if the default focus indicator looks like the page or element background.
 For example, it might be best to draw two outlines, white and black, to guarantee a visible focus indicator on both dark and light backgrounds.
 If you’re designing your own, the Web Content Accessibility Guidelines provides contrast guidance.

-Zoom, dark mode, and focus indicators help users with difficulty seeing fine details, but if the user can’t see the screen at all,The original motivation of screen readers was for blind users, but it’s also sometimes useful for situations where the user shouldn’t be looking at the screen (such as driving), or for devices with no screen. they typically use a screen reader instead.
+Zoom, dark mode, and focus indicators help users with difficulty seeing fine details, but if the user can’t see the screen at all,The original motivation for screen readers was for blind users, but it’s also sometimes useful for situations where the user shouldn’t be looking at the screen (such as driving), or for devices with no screen. they typically use a screen reader instead.
 The name kind of explains it all: the screen reader reads the text on the screen out loud, so that users know what it says without having to see it.

 So: what should a screen reader say?
 There are basically two big challenges we must overcome.